aliftitosa/topic-modelling-lda-olda/README.md

-# Twitter Topic Modeling using LDA (Online Variational Inference)
+# Twitter Topic Modeling using LDA (Latent Dirichlet Allocation) & OLDA (Online Latent Dirichlet Allocation)

 This project is part of my undergraduate thesis at Universitas Islam Negeri Syarif Hidayatullah Jakarta.
-It uses topic modeling with **Online Variational Inference Latent Dirichlet Allocation (LDA)** to discover the most discussed topics on Twitter using specific keywords.
+It uses topic modeling with **Online Latent Dirichlet Allocation (OLDA)** to discover the most discussed topics on Twitter using specific keywords.

 ## 👨‍💻 Author
 **Alif Tito Shiddiq ArRosyid**